 Lost and Found

-Items found in hallways, playground, cafeteria, or restrooms will be taken to the Lost and Found which is located upstairs.
+Items found in hallways, playground, cafeteria, or restrooms will be taken to the Lost and Found.
 Students may check for missing items in Lost and Found between 7:45 AM-8:10 AM daily.
 Unclaimed articles are donated to charity every nine weeks.
 Please write your child’s name on all personal property for easy identification.

 Make Up Work